Your AI keys, used by the agent — never seen by it.

 There is no server.
 There is no us.

-subscribetome is an open-source plugin that runs entirely on your own machine.
-It has no backend — so nobody, not the author and not "matterhornso", can see your keys, your commands, or even that you use it.
-There is nothing to see, because nothing of yours is anywhere but your own Mac.
+subscribetome runs entirely on your own machine.
+There is no backend, so nobody — not the author, not Matterhorn Labs — can see your keys, your commands, or even that you use it.
+There is nothing to see, because nothing of yours is anywhere but your own machine.

 Localhost only